You are here

 The 2020 edition of the Transatlantic Economy report 2020 stresses the impact the ongoing COVID-19 pandemic will have on both the European and US economies.
 Despite mounting uncertainty, the 2020 report emphasises that the fundamentals of the transatlantic relationship remain strong, and will likely play a role in the economic recovery to come.

 Susan Danger, CEO, AmCham EU, said: ‘We need the US and the EU to work together, with the entire global community, to ensure a coordinated approach to the health emergency caused by COVID-19 and its ripple effects on the economy.
 Bold action from governments is critical to protect citizens’ health and shield our economies from the impact of a global recession.’
 She went on to say: ‘Today’s crisis demonstrates the continued importance of transatlantic cooperation.’

 AmCham EU called on the European Commission to support a coordinated response with the Member States to issues related to customs border management and flow of commercial goods.

-As the fight against the COVID-19 pandemic continues, the EU institutions and the Member States are taking unprecedented measures to protect citizens and safeguard the economy.
-The EU’s initiatives to coordinate efforts across Europe are critical to a successful response and so is its role in coordinating an EU-wide recovery strategy.
-Only with cooperation and solidarity can we overcome an emergency of the scale of COVID-19.
+The EU institutions and the Member States have so far taken unprecedented measures to protect citizens and safeguard the economy.
+Only with continued cooperation and solidarity the EU can we overcome an emergency of the scale of COVID-19 and head towards economic recovery.
 For a snapshot of the EU response, see our one pager here.

-Below is a summary of the already proposed measures which will be further elaborated in the coming weeks with Member States.
+Below is a summary of the already proposed measures.

 Instruments offering financial support to Member States: